OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/TaskModules.md

             taskInfo.title = "Task module order notes";
             taskInfo.height = 210;
             taskInfo.width = 400;
+           //open the dialog
             microsoftTeams.tasks.startTask(taskInfo, submitHandler);
         });
 ```
-To invoke a dialog from a tab use `microsoftTeams.tasks.startTask()`.
+To open a dialog from a tab, use `microsoftTeams.tasks.startTask()`.
 You can pass the [taskInfo](https://docs.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/task-modules/invoking-task-modules#the-taskinfo-object) object and a callback function called `submitHandler` to pass the results back from the dialog.

 The final look of displayUI() function is as below: